 I am a board-certified psychiatrist licensed to practice medicine in the state of California.
 I am located in Marin County and am practicing virtually at this time (all appointments take place via video or phone session).
 I received my undergraduate degree from Bates College (1995) and my medical degree from the University of California-Irvine (2004).
 In 2008, I completed residency training in General Adult Psychiatry at the University of California-San Francisco (UCSF).

-I am currently an Assistant Clinical Professor at UCSF and teach psychiatrists-in-training as a volunteer faculty member.
+I am currently a Volunteer Clinical Professor at UCSF and teach psychiatrists-in-training as a volunteer faculty member.
 In addition to my private practice, I am on staff at MarinHealth Medical Center where I treat patients in the intensive outpatient programs (IOP/PHP) and in the hospital (consultation and inpatient stabilization).

 In my practice, I offer diagnostic consultation, psychotherapy and medication management.
 I see adult and young adult patients over the age of 18.
 I welcome collaboration with other members of my patients’ treatment team, including other therapists and primary care doctors as well as family members when desired.
 During our first meeting, we will work together to determine a personalized course of treatment that best meets your needs.
 I have advanced training in psychotherapy, mindfulness techniques and integrative psychiatry that inform how I practice.

 Although I may be listed on your insurance plan, I do not accept insurance in my private practice (I am only contracted with insurance companies for my work at MarinHealth Medical Center).
 Depending on your insurance plan, you may be able to receive some reimbursement for the treatment you receive in my private practice.
 I am happy to help you navigate this process and will provide you with a receipt that can be submitted to insurance for reimbursement.

 My practice is currently closed to new patients until further notice.